FeLiNa0/parallelly/README.md

         Default: false or value of $ALL_OUTPUT if it is set --emoji|-e|--no-emoji|-z or set $PARALLELY_EMOJI_OUTPUT=true:
         Whether to print emoji.
+        Use --no-emoji if you see tofu characters (empty boxes), such as '' '' '�' '�'
         Default: true if output is a tty and $DISPLAY is set, false otherwise.
     --color|-c|--no-color|-n or set $ENABLE_COLORS=true:
         If enabled, errors are colored.
+        If enabled, verbose logs are colored.
+        If enabled, some other logs are underemphasized.
+          This color may not show up well on a light background.
+          Use --light-mode in this case.
-        Default: true if output is a tty, false otherwise.
+        Default: true if output is a tty and tput colors>=8, false otherwise. tput colors = 256
+          is a tty = no
+    --light-mode|--no-light-mode or set $LIGHT_MODE=true:
     --command-output-command|--cc or set $SHOW_CMD_OUTPUT_CMD:
         Command for printing stderr and stdout of a command
         Default: tail